Axinom/drm-sample-player-android/README.md

 DownloadService.start(this, AxDownloadService.class);
 </code></pre>

-Initalize the OfflineLicenseManager object and start license download:
+Initialize the OfflineLicenseManager object and start license download:
 <pre><code class="Java">
-mOfflineLicenseManager = new OfflineLicenseManager(this);
+mOfflineLicenseManager = new OfflineLicenseManager(context);
 mOfflineLicenseManager.downloadLicenseWithResult(licenseServerUrl, manifestUrl, drmMessage, true)
 </code></pre>
+License download path is context.getFilesDir().getAbsolutePath() where context is the context used to create new instance of the OfflineLicenseManager.

 Retrieve DownloadTracker:
 <pre><code class="Java">